GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 6. To link your Twilio instance with a local environment make sure the `TWILIO_ACCOUNT_SID` and `TWILIO_ACCOUNT_TOKEN` variables are correctly set in `backend/.env`.
 Also make sure you have set the correct phone numbers in this file.

+7. Optionally, you can also buy a seperate test number.
+Set in `backend/.env` `TEST_USER_DEV` that points to a Firebase UID of one of your own test phone numbers.
+You can execute the script by calling /api/callme/dev/ in the browser.

 ## Firebase

 You will need an account on Firebase as we will store authentication data